agmoss/winston-azure-blob/README.md

     -   **account.host:** http address of storage account
     -   **account.sasToken:** shared access signature of storage account
 -   **blobName:** The name of the blob to log
+-   **bufferLogSize:** A minimum number of logs before syncing the blob, set to 1 if you want to sync at each log
 -   **containerName:** The container which will contain the logs
 -   **eol:** The character append to each log (By default, a carriage return)
+-   **extension:** The file extension for the log file.
+Omit for no file extension.
+Currently the only extension supported is ".log" via `extensions`
+-   **level:** Log level of messages for the transport (defaults to `info`).
 -   **rotatePeriod:** A moment format ex: YYYY-MM-DD will generate blobName.2000.01.01
--   **bufferLogSize:** A minimum number of logs before syncing the blob, set to 1 if you want to sync at each log
 -   **syncTimeout:** The maximum time between two sync calls.
 Set to zero for realtime logging
--   **extension:** The file extension for the log file.
-Omit for no file extension.
-Currently the only extension supported is ".log" via `extensions`

 ## Inspo & Credit